Characteristic Root Analysis and Regularization for Linear Time Series Forecasting

 \begin{itemize}[leftmargin=15pt] \item [$\blacksquare$] \textbf{Ground Truth (noise-free):}\\ A linear model is fitted to the clean signal via SVD, and its characteristic roots serve as the reference.

-\item [1.] \textbf{Standard Linear Model + Noise:}\\ A standard linear model is fitted using Ordinary Least Squares (OLS) on the noisy signal, and the root distribution from the first forecasting head is visualized.
+\item [1.] \textbf{Standard Linear Model + Noise:}\\ A standard linear model is fitted using Ordinary Least Squares (OLS) on the noisy signal, and the root distribution from the first and the twelfth forecasting head is studied.

-\item [2.] \textbf{Root Purge + Noise:}\\ Our Root Purge method is applied to the same noisy data, and the resulting root distribution is plotted.
+\item [2.] \textbf{Root Purge + Noise:}\\ Our Root Purge method is applied to the same noisy data, and the learned roots are examined.